Dubai housing boom buoys buyers, burdens tenants

 “The market is very, very different.
 So, we are going to have to pay for something smaller and further out,” she told AFP on condition of anonymity.

-Social media networks are buzzing with disgruntled tenants who are locked in disputes with landlords over rental prices.
+Social media networks are buzzing with disgruntled tenants who are locked in disputes with landlords over rental prices.—AFP

-"What can we do?
-We've got to move so we have to take the hit," the expatriate said.

 Comments